josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/debugging-ios-on-mac.md

 Any user can get Chrome, Edge, Firefox, and a slew of other browsers on virtually any device, for free.
 These browsers are not restricted to running on any particular operating system (and to the extent they _are_ restricted, it is _by Apple_, and specifically on iOS).

 These browsers offer level playing fields—at least, as much as possible for an activity that requires a computer and an internet connection.
 I can test on Firefox on my high-end MacBook Pro just as easily as a kid on her school Chromebook or a working mom on her low-powered Windows laptop.
-We're all able to see what our users see when those users open Chrome, or Edge.
+We're all able to see what our users see when those users open Firefox, Chrome, or Edge.
 Sure, my machine is beefier, but none of us has _browser-level_ advantage.

 But when it comes to Safari, that kid and that mom are out of luck.
 I get something they don't, just because I can afford to buy it.

 Yes, you could make the same argument about Android (and we should!), but as far as I'm aware, the differences between the desktop and Android versions of Chrome are far more minimal than those between MacOS Safari and iOS Safari.
-Plus, again, you can _get_ Chrome (Android's default browser) on _any_ device, and be fairly certain it will reproduce fairly faithfully across devices and operating systems.
+Plus, again, you can _get_ Chrome (Android's default browser) on _any_ device, and be pretty certain it will reproduce fairly faithfully across devices and operating systems.

 By contrast, you can't use Safari anywhere but on an Apple operating system.
 Plus: it seems Android emulators are much more plentifully available than options to emulate iOS—probably because Android is open-source, and iOS is closed-source.